keithrbennett/keithrbennett.github.io/_drafts/2019-11-26-why-i-prefer-stabby-lambda-notation.md

 So it makes sense that `->` should create a lambda and not a proc.
 (As an aside, it always puzzles me when people use the term stabby _proc_, when it creates a lambda.)

-One way to look at it is, by using the stabby lambda notation, we are saying "make me Ruby's implementation of an objectless function", which is at a level higher than "make me a lambda" or "make me a proc", which, in a way, is probably a better interface to the programmer, especially the newer Rubyist.
+One way to look at it is, by using the stabby lambda notation, we are saying "make me Ruby's implementation of an objectless function".
+This is at a level higher than "make me a lambda" or "make me a proc", and is probably a better interface to the programmer, especially the newer Rubyist.

 ### `->`'s Picture-Like Notation